 In connection with execution of the Company's management succession plan in 2006, the Compensation and Corporate Governance and Nominating Committees retained Hewitt Associates to assist in the evaluation of compensation of Mr. Adderley as Chairman of the Board of Directors, which is a non-officer position, commencing in May of that year.
 The Committees jointly recommended and the Board of Directors approved continuation of Mr. Adderley's base salary of \$950,000 for his service as Chairman.
 In addition, Mr. Adderley as an employee is able to participate in the Company's benefit plans and Management Retirement Plan, which is a non-qualified deferred compensation plan.
-Other compensation includes base salary of \$958,100, which includes an \$8,100 increase to offset for the elimination of the Company vehicle allowance in 2008.
-Other compensation also includes employer provided life insurance in the amount of \$17,304, the incremental cost of the usage of corporate aircraft and other perquisites in the amount of \$41,372, dividends on restricted shares in the amount of \$9,504, the value of vested restricted shares in the amount of \$1,130.
+Other compensation includes base salary of \$958,100, which represents an \$8,100 increase to offset for the elimination of the Company vehicle allowance in 2008, employer provided life insurance in the amount of \$17,304, the incremental cost of the usage of corporate aircraft and other perquisites in the amount of \$41,588, a vehicle allowance in the amount of \$3,375, dividends on restricted shares in the amount of \$9,504, the value of vested restricted shares in the amount of \$9,504, the value of vested restricted shares in the amount of \$1,400, Company contributions to the Management Retirement Plan of \$38,189 and other annual compensation of \$1,130.
 Mr. Adderley is not eligible to participate in the Company's Short Term Incentive Plan or Equity Incentive Plan.
 The Company also furnishes staff support to Mr. Adderley, which cost \$519,800 in 2008.